Frank Merle (mathematician)

-Frank Merle (born 22 November 1962, in Marseille) is a French mathematician, specializing in partial differential equations and mathematical physics.
+Frank Merle (born 22 November 1962) is a French mathematician, specializing in partial differential equations and mathematical physics.

-Education and career
+Early life, education and career

-After graduation from the École normale supérieure (ENS), Merle received in 1987 his Ph.D. from the University of Paris VI under Henri Berestycki with thesis Contributions a l'etude de certaines equations aux derivees partielles non lineaires de la physique mathematique.
+Frank Merle was born on 22 November 1962 in Marseille.
+After graduation from the École Normale Supérieure (ENS), Merle received in 1987 his Ph.D. from the University of Paris VI under Henri Berestycki with thesis Contributions a l'etude de certaines equations aux derivees partielles non lineaires de la physique mathematique.
 He became a researcher for CNRS at ENS.
 In 1989/90 he was an assistant professor at the Courant Institute of Mathematical Sciences of the University of New York.
 Since 1991 Merle has been a professor at the University of Cergy-Pontoise.
 From 1998 to 2003 he was a member of the Institut Universitaire de France.

 In the fall of 1996, the fall of 2001, and the academic year 2003–2004 he was a visiting scholar at the Institute for Advanced Study.
 He was a visiting professor at Stanford University, Rutgers University, the University of Chicago, the Mathematical Sciences Research Institute (MSRI) at Berkeley, Leiden University, and the University of Tokyo.

 Mathematical research

-Merle does research on partial differential equations (PDEs) and mathematical physics, notably dispersive nonlinear PDEs such as the nonlinear Schrödinger equation and the Korteweg-de Vries equation, and the study of such PDE solutions which over time break down or diverge (blow up).
-Such research earned him in 2005 the Bôcher Prize.
+Merle does research on partial differential equations (PDEs) and mathematical physics, notably dispersive nonlinear PDEs such as the nonlinear Schrödinger equation and the Korteweg–De Vries equation, and the study of such PDE solutions which over time break down or diverge (blow up).
+Such research earned him in 2005 the Bôcher Prize which he earned again in 2023.

+Personal life

+Frank Merle is married to the artist Rebecca Dolinsky (born 26 May 1962) and has two sons, computer scientist Jascha Theophile Dolinsky Merle (born 23 May 2002) and Maxim Salomon Dolinsky Merle (born 13 June 2007).